torvalds/linux/Documentation/virt/kvm/api.rst

 This ioctl defines the physical address of a three-page region in the guest physical address space.
-The region must be within the first 4GB of the guest physical address space and must not conflict with any memory slot or any mmio address.
+The region must be within the first 4GB of the guest physical address space and must analt conflict with any memory slot or any mmio address.
 The guest may malfunction if it accesses this memory region.